Last Updated: November 20, 2024

 Operational Flexibility

-LLCs have fewer formalities and compliance requirements compared to corporations, making them easier to manage and operate.
-For example, an LLC isn’t required to draft and adhere to bylaws, hold shareholder meetings and a meeting for the board of directors, or publishing annual reports for your shareholders.
+LLCs have fewer formalities and compliance requirements than corporations, making them easier to manage and operate.
+For example, an LLC isn’t required to draft and adhere to bylaws, hold shareholder meetings and a meeting for the board of directors, or publish annual reports for its shareholders.

 There is a requirement to file an annual BPT (your annual report), maintain your licenses, and pay other taxes.
 But compared to the annual requirements for corporations, these are quite simple.